axel22/sublime-javap/README.md

 Usage
 =====

-Open a class file in Sublime (tip: by default class files are ignored by Sublime - open `Preferences -> Settings Default`, and search for `"file_exclude_patterns"` to remove `.class` files from the exclusion list).
-Then run the `Javap decompilation` command from your command pane.
+Just open a class file in Sublime (tip: by default class files are ignored by Sublime - open `Preferences -> Settings Default`, and search for `"file_exclude_patterns"` to remove `.class` files from the exclusion list).
-The `javap` output will be shown in a new window.
+The classfile binary will be automatically parsed and the buffer contents will be replaced with`javap` output.
+And that's it!

+Or, if you already have a file open, which you know is a class file but does not have a `.class` extension, just run the `Javap decompilation` command.

-To set up a keybinding, add the following line to your keybindings:
+To set up a keybinding for this, add the following line to your keybindings:

     { "keys": ["ctrl+c", "ctrl+j", "ctrl+p"], "command": "javap" },